 People on board

-In August 1927 Mary J Hoare emigrated to Boston, Mass. on SS Samaria, giving Mrs Hoare, Bohermore, Galway as her contact in Ireland, and her older brother Thomas, State St., Boston as her contact in the U.S. Her subsequent marriage to Mr Buckley, and any possible children, has not been positively identified, though there are some possible census entries.
-There is a record from 1961 of Mary J Buckley, US citizen, birthdate 25 February 1898, and living in Dorchester, boarding at Shannon to travel to Boston on Aer Lingus flight EI 113.
+In August 1927 Mary J. Hoare emigrated to Boston, Mass. on SS Samaria, giving Mrs Hoare, Bohermore, Galway as her contact in Ireland, and her older brother Thomas, State St., Boston as her contact in the U.S. She subsequently married Daniel Buckley and they had 2 children, Patrick, who died in infancy, and Daniel.
+Mary retained her links with relatives in Ireland and there is a record from 1961 of Mary J. Buckley, US citizen, birthdate 25 February 1898, and living in Dorchester, boarding at Shannon to travel to Boston on Aer Lingus flight EI 113.

-Unfortunately a similar record has not been found for her trip to Ireland in 1968 when former crew member, Tom Connolly, organised a dinner for six survivors of the sinking of RMS Leinster fifty years before.
-Mary recounted her memories of that time to the Evening Press saying that she had managed to get into the water and on to a life-raft where she was with a soldier from France, and they prayed together all the time.
+She traveled to Ireland in August 1968 for a family wedding and stayed until December when she attended the commemorative dinner which former crew member, Tom Connolly, held for six survivors of the sinking of RMS Leinster fifty years before.
+At that time Mary gave her address as Randolf, Massachusetts and recounted her memories of the sinking to the Evening Press saying that she had managed to get into the water and on to a life-raft.
+Also on the raft was a soldier from France, and they prayed together all the time.
 When the raft was overturned she lost consciousness but woke up in Kingstown.
 There a local family looked after her for three months and re-united her with her mother.